-And as we sit in this limbo time between Christmas and the New Year, you might be more aware than usual of your need for deep rest.
-Perhaps you don't just feel "body tired," but tired in your soul.
+In this strange year of 2020, you might be more aware than usual of your need for deep rest.
+Perhaps you don't just feel body tired, but tired in your soul.
 That's more than a good night of sleep will fix.

 Have you ever delineated the different kinds of rest you need?
-Consider this concrete example.
+Consider this concrete example from the world of work.
 Good employers give their employees breaks in the middle of their shifts, time off each day, two days off each week, and vacation time each year.
 I would never say to a Sonlight employee, "Well, you've had every weekend off this year, why in the world do you also want to take a vacation week with your family?"
 In fact, I regularly check in with the staff at Sonlight to ensure they're taking time off to rejuvenate.

 As a stay-at-home parent, do you respect yourself in the same way?
 Do you honor the different types of rest your body and soul need?
 I know it's not always possible, and that certain seasons require different sacrifices.
 But simply being aware of this concept can help you care for yourself so that you can keep caring well for others.

 Consider these four levels of rest and see if you'd like to be more intentional with one or more of them.

 1. Daily Rest

 A good night's sleep feels elusive to many moms.
 I know you don't choose to get up in the middle of the night just for the fun of it.
 But wherever you can, prioritizing a good night's sleep helps you feel your best.

 You can be more present to your family and more productive throughout the day if you consistently do what you can to get the sleep you need.
 If you need to have a daily quiet or nap time in the middle of your homeschool day, do it!

 Jesus made it clear that we are not bound to the Old Testament law regarding the Sabbath.
 But that doesn't mean we should throw the whole concept out the window.